Boundary condition and reflection anomaly in $2+1$ dimensions: Relation to the fermion-monopole scattering in d 3+1d

 We can confirm that this reduces to the reflection symmetry by substituting Eqs.~(\ref{4d3dleft}) and (\ref{4d3dright}).
 By a rotation and a gauge transformation, this reduces to

 which is a chiral rotation.
-The 4d single Dirac fermion theory has the anomaly of the symmetry $U(1)\times\mathbb Z_2$.
-This can be seen as a part of the chiral anomaly, because $\mathbb Z_2\subset U(1)_R$.
-Thus the $U(1)$ background gauge field breaks the $\mathbb Z_2$ symmetry (\ref{sym_4d}), corresponding to the boundary condition (\ref{bdc_origin}) breaking the reflection symmetry in the previous $2+1$d setup.
+The $U(1)$ background gauge field breaks the $\mathbb Z_2$ symmetry (\ref{sym_4d}) due to the chiral anomaly, corresponding to the boundary condition (\ref{bdc_origin}) breaking the reflection symmetry in the previous $2+1$d setup.

-The four-flavor Dirac fermion theory has exotic outgoing waves that cannot be expressed as Fock states created by a single fermion field when we impose an $SU(4)$ symmetric boundary condition at the core of the monopole\cite{Callan1984,Polchinski1984,Affleck1994,Maldacena1997,Kitano2021b,Brennan2021a,Hamada2022b,Csaki2022}.
+The four-flavor Dirac fermion theory has exotic outgoing waves that cannot be expressed as Fock states created by a single fermion field when we impose an $SU(4)$ symmetric boundary condition at the core of the monopole\cite{Callan1984,Polchinski1984,Affleck1994,Maldacena1997,Kitano2021b,Brennan2021a,Hamada2022b,Csaki2022,VanBeest2023}.
 The boundary condition is realized as the Maldacena-Ludwig boundary condition in the two-dimensional theory obtained by restricting the fermion field to the $j=0$ mode.
-In this case, the 4d chiral fermion parity (\ref{sym_4d}) is preserved, because the Maldacena-Ludwig boundary condition preserves the corresponding 2d chiral fermion parity.
-This setup corresponds to the $N_f=16$ Majorana fermion theory in the previous 3d setup, where the reflection symmetry can be preserved consistently.
+In this case, the $3+1$d chiral fermion parity (\ref{sym_4d}) is preserved, because the Maldacena-Ludwig boundary condition preserves the corresponding 2d chiral fermion parity.
+This setup corresponds to the $N_f=16$ Majorana fermion theory in the previous $2+1$d setup, where the reflection symmetry can be preserved consistently.